Skylight Blinds vs Skylight Shades: What’s the Difference?

 • Limited accessibility

-Because of this, the design and operating mechanism of the covering matter more than the name itself.
+Because of these factors, the design and operating mechanism of the covering matter more than the name itself.

 What Are Skylight Blinds?

-Skylight blinds typically refer to slatted window coverings, similar in concept to traditional venetian blinds but adapted for overhead use.
+Skylight blinds typically refer to slatted window coverings, similar to traditional Venetian blinds but adapted for overhead use.

 Common Characteristics